Gastroenteritis is usually caused by an infection but can be caused by ingesting toxins or drugs.

 Salmonella and Campylobacter are common bacterial causes of diarrhea in the United States.
 Both infections are most frequently acquired from eating undercooked poultry.
 Unpasteurized milk is also a possible source.
 Campylobacter is occasionally transmitted by dogs or cats with diarrhea.
 Salmonella can be transmitted by eating undercooked eggs and by having contact with reptiles (such as turtles or lizards), birds, or amphibians (such as frogs and salamanders).

 Species of Shigella are also a common bacterial cause of diarrhea in the United States and are usually transmitted person to person (especially in day care centers), although foodborne outbreaks occur.

-E. coli gastroenteritis E. coli Gastroenteritis E. coli gastroenteritis is a type of gastroenteritis in which certain strains of the bacterium Escherichia coli infect the large intestine and cause diarrhea and sometimes other serious complications... read more can be caused by several different subtypes of the bacteria.
+E. coli gastroenteritis E. coli Gastroenteritis E. coli gastroenteritis is a type of gastroenteritis in which certain strains of the bacterium Escherichia coli infect the large intestine and cause diarrhea and sometimes other... read more can be caused by several different subtypes of the bacteria.